 Students may carry backpacks with personal supplies to help limit locker visits.
-They also will use
+They also will use district-assigned devices to submit assignments.

 ENHANCED CLEANING

 Cleaning will focus on high traffic areas and touchpoints during the day and Protexus sprayers will be used to quickly disinfect affected areas.
 Teachers and staff also will have cleaning supplies to use as needed throughout the day.